dmoreq/our_spends/DATABASE_DESIGN.md

 ## Overview

-This document describes the comprehensive database design for the Family Expense Tracker application.
+This document describes the comprehensive database design for the Our Spends application.
 The system uses SQLite for local storage with CSV export capabilities and provides a query interface for the AI chatbot.

 ## Database Schema